neondatabase/website/content/docs/guides/partner-billing.md

 ## Querying metrics and quotas

-You can get metric and quota details for a single project or a list of metrics for all projects at once:
+You can get metrics and quota details for a single project or a list of metrics for all projects at once:
 * [Per project](#retrieving-details-about-a-project)
 * [All projects](#retrieving-metrics-for-all-projects)